Navy falls to ECU in a wild affair that includes a sideline injury to Coach Ken Niumatalolo

 Navy pulled out all the stops to score touchdowns on its first three drives and, appropriately, seniors scored all three.
 Lavatai threw touchdowns to captains Mychal Cooper and Chance Warren to become the first Navy QB to throw for multiple scores this season.
 Senior running back Isaac Ruoss scored on a 19-yard rush, his longest of the season.
 The drives took 70, 75 and 78 yards.

-The Pirates matched the Midshipmen, putting up 298 yards in the first half with Ahlers throwing for 197 yards and two touchdowns.
+The 35 points were a season high and the 382 yards of total offense was the third most this season.

+“The harsh reality of it is, even if it’s good for us and they’re still scoring, we’re not scoring enough points,” Lavatai said.
+“At the end of the day, it wasn’t enough.”

 During all the offensive fireworks, Navy nearly lost Niumatalolo.
 An ECU player was blocked all the way through the sideline and into Niumatalolo late in the second quarter and the 14th-year coach was knocked to the ground.
 Trainers came to assists and spent several minutes attending to his leg.
 Niumatalolo got back up and continued to coach, but had a pronounced limp for the rest of the game.
+He said he had to turn over the play-calling duties to quarterbacks coach and former offensive coordinator Ivin Jasper.

 The defenses finally found their footing in the second half.
 Navy punted, the first of the game, at the end of the first possession after halftime and East Carolina drove to the Navy 2-yard line, but couldn’t convert fourth-and-goal.
 The two teams exchanged punts to close the third and start the fourth.